-Atlas is a popular gin bar that is making waves in Singapore's nightlife for its unrivaled collection of gins and jaw-dropping opulence.
-The bar is notable for its opulence, with a 15m high ceiling and three-story gin tower making it one of the most beautiful bars in Singapore .
+Atlas is a famous gin bar that is making waves in Singapore's nightlife for its unrivaled gin collection and jaw-dropping opulence.
+The bar stands out for its opulence, with a 15-metre high ceiling and a three-storey gin tower making it one of the most beautiful bars in Singapore .

 Woobar (21 Ocean Way, Singapore)

-This stylish and elegant bar is particularly eye-catching.
-The blue-on-white theme makes a refreshing change to the traditional stuffy hotel lobby bar, and even the seating is delightfully playful with dangling birdcages for couples to perch with a cocktail in hand.
+This elegant and trendy bar is particularly eye-catching.
+The blue-on-white theme makes a refreshing change to the hotel's traditional, stuffy lobby bar, and the seating is also delightfully playful with dangling birdcages for couples to perch with a cocktail in hand.